vertigis/studio-dev-center/CONTRIBUTING.md

 ```

 -   `title` becomes the prefix of the window title.
 For example `New Generic Event Listener`
--   `author` is the name of the person who wrote the blog post
+-   `author` is the name of the person who wrote the blog post -- further details about the author are defined in the global authors.yml file.
--   `authorTitle` is the position of the person who wrote the blog post
+    -- `title` is the position of the person who wrote the blog post
--   `authorUrl` is a link to the author's github
+    -- `url` is a link to the author's github
--   `authorImageUrl` is a link to the author's github image
+    -- `imageUrl` is a link to the author's github image
 -   `tags` is a comma separated list of tags to apply to the post - blog posts can be filtered by clicking on one of these links

 The remaining blog content should follow the `<!--truncate-->` tag.